mfey/units2/README.md

 # units2

-A Clojure library for quantities with units.
+A Clojure library for units of measurement.

 ## Rationale